What is Challah Bread?

 - Combine Dough Ingredients:Add the eggs, melted butter, and bloomed yeast to the mixing bowl.
 Use the paddle attachment, and mix together for 10 seconds.
 Add 1 ½ teaspoon of sea salt along with ½ of sugar to the all-purpose flour.
 Begin adding the flour to the wet ingredients with the mixer at the lowest mixing speed.
 Make sure the Kitchenaid is in the locked position.Add the flour little by little until all has been used.
 The challah dough will look somewhat sticky.
 If too sticky, add more flour ¼ of a cup at a time.
 Allow the dough to adsorb the flour before adjusting by adding more.

 - Kneading The Dough:Change the paddle attachment to the dough hook.
-Turn the machine on the lowest setting, and knead the dough with the machine for 6 to 8 minutes.This process activates the gluten in the wheat flour.
+Turn the machine on the lowest setting, and mix with the machine for 6 to 8 minutes.This process activates the gluten in the wheat flour.
 This is what gives the bread structure.
 Skip this step, and your bread will spread while baking and become flat.
-This will happen even with the addition of yeast, so make sure to knead the dough.

 What is Proofing Bread?